vedph/pythia/docs/example.md

 - category, date, and date value for each document can be found in `document_attribute`.
 These are attributes attached to documents.

-- all the unique tokens are stored in `token`.
+- all the text spans are stored in `span`.
 Their language is not specified as we are handling single-language documents.

-- the occurrences for each token are stored in `occurrence`.
-Each refers to a token and a document, and has a token-based position plus its character-based index and length in the source document.

-- metadata for each occurrence are stored in `occurrence_attribute`.
-For instance, the occurrence of `chommoda` has `len`=8 (8 characters) and `sylc`=3 (3 syllables).
+The type of span tells whether they are tokens (`tok`) or larger structures.
+Here you will find:
+  - `div`: major text division.
+  - `l`: verse.
+  - `lg`: strophe.
+  - `snt`: sentence.

-- textual structures are stored in `structure`, with their name, document, and start and end position in it.
-You will find structures for `div` (poem), `lg` (stanza), `l` (line), and `sent` (sentence).
-Note that there are no structures for `persName`, `geogName`, or `quote`, because these were defined as ghost structures, whose only purpose is adding metadata to the _tokens_ they include.
+>Note that there are no structures for `persName`, `geogName`, or `quote`, because these were defined as ghost structures, whose only purpose is adding metadata to the _tokens_ they include.

-- metadata for textual structures are stored in `structure_attribute`.
-Here you will find metadata attributes for `div`, `lg`, and `l`; their values are the values of the respective `n` attributes.

 So, where are person and geographic metadata?
 They were defined for ghost structures, and thus set on tokens.
-If you inspect occurrences metadata under `occurrence_attribute`, you will find that effectively there are attributes named `pn`, `gn`, and `q`.
+If you inspect span metadata, you will find that effectively there are attributes named `pn`, `gn`, and `q`.
 Each of these, except `q` (whose value is the constant `1`), has as value the text content of the source XML element, filtered as required: for instance, `pn`=`arrius` and `gn`=`syriam`.

+- additional metadata for each span are stored in `span_attribute`.
+For instance, the occurrence of `chommoda` has `len`=8 (8 characters).